-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs development; and fair housing.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs development; acquisition for future construction of affordable housing; and fair housing.
 HOME-funded projects will include the addition of affordable, single-family housing.
 Allocation priorities are a result of the citizen participation and plan development process, including the impacts of COVID-19.